Droshow/HA-Web-Service-EC2/README.md

 The instances are protected behind NAT Gateway, which makes sure the instances are protected from the outside, but still able to communicate with the outside world from within.

-There is application Load Balancer that provides load balancing in case one of the instances.
+There is application Load Balancer that provides load balancing in case one of the instances crash.

 Instances are created and managed by autoscalling group engined by launch configuration.